francescodiana99/fedkit-learn/README.md

 ```

 ### Evaluate Local Model Reconstruction Attack

+Once LMRA is executed, you can evaluate the performance of the reconstructed model when used in other attacks.

 ## Contributing
 We welcome contributions!
 To contribute to FedKit-Learn, please follow the guidelines